 2.3 In some cases urgent action may need to be taken to safeguard the welfare of a young person.
 However, in most circumstances there will need to be a process of information sharing and discussion in order to formulate an appropriate plan.
 There should be time for reasoned consideration to define the best way forward.
 Anyone concerned about the sexual activity of a young person should initially discuss this with the person in their agency responsible for child protection.
 There may then be a need for further consultation with Children’s Social Care services via the Children’s Advice and Duty Service (CADS).
 All discussions should be recorded, giving reasons for action taken and who was spoken to.

 It is important that all decision making is undertaken with full professional consultation, never by one person alone (agency procedures must include guidance on how this is to be undertaken within their own organisation).

 2.4 If you have concerns that the young person may be at risk of sexual exploitation, contact the Children’s Advice and Duty Service (CADS); where the situation is an emergency, the local police should be contacted immediately.
 See the Referrals Procedure.

 2.5 When a referral is received by Children’s Social Care Services, consideration will be given to the need for a Strategy Discussion with partner agencies including the Police.
 This discussion should be informed by the assessment undertaken using this protocol.
-In the majority of cases, it will not be in the best interests of the young person for criminal or civil proceedings to be instigated.
-However, the Police and Children’s Social Care Services and other agencies may hold vital information that will assist in any clear assessment of risk.
+The Police and Children’s Social Care Services and other agencies may hold vital information that will assist in any clear assessment of risk.
 Under National Crime Recording Standards (NCRS) the police are duty bound to record an investigation on their system if there has been a disclosure of a serious sexual offence, even if that disclose has come via a professional rather than directly from the child.
 Although they are duty bound to make a record, this does not mean that the matter will be pursued.
 Consideration is given to the wishes of the victim and any other relevant circumstances/safeguarding issues.